thabo4587/THALIK431_WFC-2401_GroupB_Thabo_Likotsi_-DJS04-Book-Connect-Web-Components/DJS04 Web Components/README.md

 ### Theme Toggle Component

 To manage the application theme, a custom theme toggle component was created.
-This component rendered a button that allowed users to switch between light and dark themes.
+This component rendered a button that allowed users to switch between light and dark themes by filling in a form.The form data was then used to implement the event listerners.

 ## Challenges and Solutions

 ### Event Listener Implementation

-.
 Ensuring that event listeners were correctly attached and removed as needed was crucial to prevent unintended behaviors.I really struggled  with implementing these event listeners was a struggle until I realised that I had to use the event listeners I had already created in DJS03.

 ### Custom Component Development

-Developing custom web components required a deep understanding of the Shadow DOM and the lifecycle methods of web components.
-Ensuring that components were reusable, encapsulated, and interacted correctly with the rest of the application was a complex but rewarding task which taught me about the value of temawork in Software Development.
+Developing custom web components required a deep understanding of the Shadow DOM and web components.
+Ensuring that components were reusable with their own CSS and HTML, encapsulated, and interacted correctly with the rest of the application was a complex but rewarding task which taught me about the value of temawork in Software Development.